 Long Beach Island

 At 18 miles long, this barrier island known as LBI consists of six beach towns and has long stretches of sand that make it easy to find a quiet space away from the crowds.
 Heading to beaches in Ship Bottom, Surf City, and Beach Haven is the best for families looking to make a day trip or even rent a house.
 While you won’t find a boardwalk offering a ton of concessions, you are allowed to bring food onto the beach, so pack a picnic for the day.
-After there’s lots of family fun on the island, including Fantasy Island Amusement Park in Beach Haven, mini-golf, and a few arcades—check out our guide to LBI for things to do on the sand and off.
+After, you can find lots of family fun on the island, including Fantasy Island Amusement Park in Beach Haven, mini-golf, and a few arcades—check out our guide to LBI for things to do on the sand and off.

 Parking: Varies depending on the town.
 There are public lots and free street parking; make sure to read any parking street signs carefully.